-Helpful information, such as how to prepare a business
+- Helpful information, such as how to prepare a business plan, find financing for your business, and much more. - All the business tax forms, instructions, and publications needed to successfully manage a business. - Tax law changes for 2006.

-- plan, find financing for your business, and much more. - All the business tax forms, instructions, and publications needed to successfully manage a business. - Tax law changes for 2005. - IRS Tax Map to help you find forms, instructions, and - publications by searching on a keyword or topic. - Web links to various government agencies, business associations, and IRS organizations. - "Rate the Product" survey your opportunity to suggest changes for future editions.
+- Tax Map: an electronic research tool and finding aid. - · Web links to various government agencies, business associations, and IRS organizations. - "Rate the Product" surveyyour opportunity to suggest changes for future editions. - A site map of the CD to help you navigate the pages of the CD with ease. - An interactive "Teens in Biz" module that gives practical tips for teens about starting their own business, creating a business plan, and filing taxes.

 An updated version of this CD is available each year in early April.
-You can get a free copy by calling 1-800-829-3676 or by visiting www.irs.gov/smallbiz.
+You can get a free copy by calling 1-800-829-3676 or by visiting www. irs.gov/smallbiz.